wandeber/agnese/README.md

 Save thouthands of lines in mappings.

-> :warning: **Please, don't use this project on production until we release version 1.0.0.
-Agnese is taking shape and we could introduce incompatibilities or change our mind regarding certain features**.
+> :warning: **Please, don't use this project on production until we release the first stable version.
+Agnese is taking shape and we could introduce incompatibilities without previous warning or change our mind regarding certain features**.

 ## Table of Contents